rishalab/COBREX-CLI/README.md

 4. Install [GnuCOBOL](https://gnucobol.sourceforge.io)
 5. Install [Graphviz](https://graphviz.org/download/)

-6. Run main.py:
+## Steps to use COBREX:
+1. Run extractor.py along with the input COBOL program file path:
 ```bash
 python3 extractor.py input_cobol_file_path
 ```

-The output files will be placed in output folder in root directory.
+2. The output files will be placed in output folder in root directory.

+## How to contribute to COBREX?
+We will be very happy to receive any kind of contributions.
+Incase of a bug or an enhancement idea or a feature improvement idea, please open an issue or a pull request.
+Incase of any queries or if you would like to give any suggestions, please feel free to contact Mir Sameed Ali (cs18b021@iittp.ac.in) or Nikhil M (cs18b041@iittp.ac.in) or Sridhar Chimalakonda (ch@iittp.ac.in) of RISHA Lab, IIT Tirupati, India.